jraymondt/badgers-rift/src/content/blog/2024/an-example-of-gratitude.md

 ## tablet

-I am grateful god is delivering me a Samsung (sponsored by whippa and the dingdong only on 92.9 with Kyle the kockmonster) tablet, So I can finally haunt you for ever with my stupid drawings.
+I am grateful the universe is delivering me a Samsung (sponsored by whippa and the dingdong only on 92.9 with Kyle the kockmonster) tablet, So I can finally haunt you for ever with my stupid drawings.
 I know, its a material possession, but it will allow me to easily draw my nonsense, and I can’t wait, but I know I need to be patient, thank you to the Most High Power, universal oneness and love.

-## russell brand

-I am grateful for Russell Brand; in my active alcoholism I resented how happy that man was, and S shared with me something I needed to hear at the right time to bring me down from the rafters of the monolith.
-(I should probably share this with him as a sign of my love for him) Thank you.
-Thank you for reading all of this, in a different format with a fucking picture of Hugh Grant, if you made it this far without vomiting, well done.
-Peace and love to you.
-I am truly grateful this morning and all mornings going forward

-## pure

-I am grateful for Pure Writer 2 count the amount of words in this shit, 900+ I have probably never written something so lengthy so fast without hesitation, a feeling I am enjoying and feeling happy content and goosebumpy, whatever that is.

 ## 0450 (go fishing)